Chief Executive Officer

 John R. Muir has more than 25 years of senior management experience in both public and private cyber security companies.
 A strategic thinker, he helped create two security technologies – large scale user authentication via dynamic passwords and enterprise software for full hard drive encryption – that have become foundational in security architectures worldwide.
 He was also co-inventor of an advanced user authentication device, which was awarded a U.S. patent.

-Since 2011, John has served as the Managing Director of SINET Group, a private entity that foments innovation in cyber security, where he manages the company’s strategic research operations and oversees the SINET Member program.
-John also served as the Managing Partner of Trusted Strategies (2002-2013) spearheading advisory services and consulting to companies seeking investment and product development expertise in the IT security sector.
+John has served as the Managing Director of SINET Group, a private entity that foments innovation in cyber security, where he manages the company’s strategic research operations and oversees the SINET Member program.
+John was the Managing Partner of Trusted Strategies (2002-2013) spearheading advisory services and consulting to companies seeking investment and product development expertise in the IT security sector.
 Trusted Strategies is an alliance partner with SINET and cooperates closely in many SINET event and research activities.

-Prior to Trusted Strategies, John was President of Pointsec USA (1998-2001) where he directed Pointsec’s ascent as the world’s most widely deployed enterprise hard drive encryption product, leading to a high-valuation acquisition by Check Point Technologies.
-In 1982, John was co-founder and President of Enigma Logic, one of the pioneering firms in enterprise scale user authentication, which was later acquired in a $73 million transaction by Secure Computing Corporation, where he served subsequently for two years as Vice President of the Authentication Division.
+John was President of Pointsec USA (1998-2001) where he directed Pointsec’s ascent as the world’s most widely deployed enterprise hard drive encryption product, leading to a high-valuation acquisition by Check Point Technologies.
+In 1982, John was co-founder and President of Enigma Logic, one of the pioneering firms in enterprise scale user authentication, which was later acquired in a $73 million transaction by Secure Computing Corporation.
 John has a degree in International Economics from UC Berkeley and an MBA from the Harvard Graduate School of Business Administration.

 Hollis Chin is a strategic, results-driven leader and has built marketing strategies for B2B technology companies for 20+ years.
 Hollis knows how to jumpstart marketing activities in technology companies to drive growth and revenue.
 Hollis is skilled in articulating the value proposition of technology solutions to business customers.
 She has expertise in go-to-market strategies, digital marketing, content writing, and public relations.

-As the VP Corporate Marketing for 7.ai, she rebranded the company from a contact center services provider to a customer experience solutions company.
-She implemented a new website and grew visitors to 25k/month.
+As the VP Corporate Marketing for 7.ai, Hollis rebranded the company from a contact center services provider to a customer experience solutions company and implemented a new website that grew visitors to 25k/month.
 She led digital marketing programs and ran executive events, which resulted in the sales of 20% of the accounts.
 At Art.com, Hollis ran email marketing automation, paid media (LinkedIn, Google Display Network), and direct mail catalogs, which drove $1.2M in revenue annually.

-Hollis has held leadership roles at Voxify, Sybase, and other technology companies.
-She was a marketing lecturer at the Haas School, U.C.
-Berkeley for many years.
-Most recently she has been an independent marketing consultant creating go-to-market strategies and writing thought leadership content.
-Hollis has a B.S. from the Haas School, U.C.
+Hollis was a marketing lecturer at the Haas School, U.C.
+Berkeley.
+She has a B.S. from the Haas School, U.C.
 Berkeley, and an M.B.A. from the Harvard Graduate School of Business Administration.